-For cystic echinococcosis, there is an average 2.2% postoperative death rate for surgical patients and about 6.5% of cases relapsing after intervention that require prolonged recovery time.
-Present estimates suggest that cystic echinococcosis results in the loss of at least one million DALYs1 annually and possibly up to three million.
+For cystic echinococcosis, there is an average of 2.2% post-operative death rate for surgical patients and about 6.5% of cases relapsing after intervention that requires prolonged recovery time.
+Present estimates suggest that cystic echinococcosis results in the loss of at least 1 million DALYs1 annually and possibly up to 3 million.

-Annual costs associated with cystic echinococcosis are estimated to be 3 billion US dollars for treating cases and losses to the livestock industry.
+Annual costs associated with cystic echinococcosis are estimated to be US$ 3 billion for treating cases and losses to the livestock industry.